benjamin-chan/NOAC/README.md

 This network meta-analysis is an update to
 [Fu *et al*, 2014](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4244213/), *J Cardiovasc Med (Hagerstown).* 2014 Dec; 15(12): 873-879.

+**Sensitivity analysis**
+In light of the [*Cohen 2016*](http://dx.doi.org/10.1136/bmj.i575), *Rivaroxaban: can we trust the evidence?*, these results are from a sensitivity analysis where the data are altered.
+The ROCKET-AF study is excluded.
+The issue only affects the bleeding outcome.

+Results from the NMA using data as originally reported in the studies is found [here](http://dx.doi.org/10.5281/zenodo.46116).

 # Results